goharsb/CDN-PROTOTYPE/README.md

 # cdn-prototype
-## Set up Kong API Gateway as a reverse proxy to handle CDN functionality for a web application.
-Demonstrate the configuration and functionality of Kong as a CDN, without implementing caching
+#### This prototype is to demostrate the Kong API Gateway act as a reverse proxy to handle CDN functionality for a web application without implementing caching.

+In this prototype im using Docker containers for **kong gateway, python server and html page** to test its functionality.

+## REQUIREMENTS
+* DOCKER